Herman-Kluk-Like Semi-Classical Initial-Value Representation for Boltzmann Operator: Introduction

-In this work we solve the above problem for the systems with the absolute value of potential-energy gradient (force intensity) having a finite upper bound.
-For these systems we derive a reasonable HK-like semiclassical IVR for the Boltzmann operator, via an approach generalized from the one of Kay in Ref.~\cite{Kay}.
-Our IVR is exact for free particles and harmonic oscillators, although the potential-energy gradient of the latter system is un-bounded.
-The applicability for other systems are illustrated via numerical examples.
-Our results are helpful for studies of the properties of atomic systems, molecular systems, and chemical reactions at finite temperatures.
+Fig.~\ref{fig1} illustrates schematic diagrams of several typical potentials of types (a) or (b).
+For systems with potential of these types, in the high-temperature limit our IVR can produce the correct imaginary-time propagator $\delta(\tilde{\bm x}-\bm x)$.
+Furthermore, our IVR is exact for free particles and harmonic oscillators.
+The applicability for other systems are also illustrated via numerical examples.
+Our results are helpful for studies of the properties of atomic systems, molecular systems, and chemical reactions, at finite temperatures.

+Given the importance of studies on thermal properties of quantum systems, many researchers have developed various efficient approaches for calculating the imaginary-time propagator and other related physical quantities, such as the time-evolving Gaussian approximation \cite{mandelshtam01,mandelshtam02,Pollak02}, coherent state or Gaussian series representation methods \cite{Pollak03,Pollak04,Pollak05,Pollak06}, and polynomial expansion or fast Fourier transform methods \cite{metiu02,metiu03,metiu01}.
+Our approach can contribute to studies of finite-temperature quantum effects together with these existing methods.

 The remainder of this paper is organized as follows.
 For the convenience of the readers, we first display our HK-like IVR for the Boltzmann operator in Sec.~\ref{res}, and then show the derivation of this IVR as well as the condition for the semi-classical approximation in Sec.~\ref{de}.
 The applicability of our HK-like IVR is illustrated with some examples in Sec.~\ref{exa}.
 In Sec.~\ref{sum} there is a summary.
 Some details of the derivations and calculations are given in the appendixes.